PLvaille/projet6/README.md

 # HotTakes - projet6
+## Prerequisites
+You will need to have Node and npm installed locally on your machine.

 # Installation
+Clone this repo.

 ## Frontend

-Open a terminal in frontend directory
+Open a terminal in frontend folder

 ```
 npm i